Polyamory in the News

 ● The Peacock Network is out with a fun 1-hour documentary, Queer Planet.
 Fun and important.
 Many hundreds of animal species are well documented to show homosexual and bisexual behavior and pair bonds — and also, sometimes, to form polyamorous family units raising their young.
 Nature is not just MF couples like you were told as a child.

-So much for natural law, that 13-century concept originating from Thomas Aquinas justifying why governments can outlaw "unnatural acts."
+So much for natural law, that 13-century concept originating from Thomas Aquinas justifying why governments should outlaw "unnatural acts."
 If it happens in nature it's natural by definition.
 Oops.

 Some flamingo parents form triads and quads